CT1138/DB-1138/README.md

  it's a bot. with code. that turns on.

     Please configure the bot in config.js before starting the bot.
-    The bot requires a MySQL database, when you get one, import the SQL files in the database backup directory.
+    You need to install Node.JS to actually run the bot, install it here: https://nodejs.org/en/ The bot requires a MySQL database, when you get one, import the SQL files in the database backup directory.
+    To start the bot, open up a terminal in the bot's root directory and type: "node ./index.js"

 # Adding new commands